Neil Frame 01/07/23

 Venture in a little further, and you’ll find yourself enveloped in warmly wood-panelled walls decked out with striking vintage posters, and lined with intimate red leather booths.
 Even the bathrooms give you the impression of being in an art deco first class train carriage.
 Basically, if this restaurant were a person, you’d want to go out with them.

 The menu’s previous focus on dishes from Alsace has been replaced with a thoroughly Mediterranean lineup.
 And let it never be said that when dining at Bellanger, you won’t be fed well.
 Starters are generously sized, from the seared mackerel fillet with slices of fennel to the heritage tomato panzanella salad, and steak tartare with quail’s egg and sourdough toast.
 Then the larger stuff spans the likes of a hearty Andalusian fish stew (with squid, clams, mussels & chorizo); a sizzling clay pot of squidgy aubergine parmigiana; and some crab linguine with crayfish butter sauce.
 And if you yearn for the old menu, then fear not: they’ve included a couple of throwback classics like flat iron steak frites, and the hot chocolate mousse (but take our advice, and get the exceptional apple tart for dessert).

 It’s all utterly convivial, and the one thing that hasn’t really changed about Bellanger is the service, which is still second to none.
 And the kicker?
 They’ve brought in a little entertainment too, with London-based DJs taking the decks for a spin each Thursday, Friday and Saturday night.

 Looks like third time really is the charm.

-NOTE: Bellanger has now reopened.
-You can book a table and find out more at their website right HERE.
+NOTE: Bellanger is open daily – you can make a booking and find out more at the website right here.